OpenEvalProject/evals/manuscripts/elife-53901/v2/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/53901/elife-53901-fig7-v2.jpg)

 **Figure 7.:** (A) Voltage-clamp fluorometry recordings for pseudo-WT (C214A/G219C/C331A) KCNQ1 (left), KCNQ1+KCNE1 (middle), and KCNQ1+KCNE3 (right).
 Current (black) and fluorescence (blue) were recorded with voltages from −160 mV to +100 mV in 20 mV increments and then back to −40 mV.
 The bottom panels are the G–V (black) and F–V (blue) relationships with F1 and F2 components (dotted lines).
 The F–V relationship for KCNQ1 (gray) is also shown with KCNQ1+KCNE1 and KCNQ1+KCNE3 for comparison.
 (B) VCF recordings for KCNQ1-F351A in the presence (blue) and absence (gray) of KCNE3.
 The bottom of this panel shows the G–V and F–V relationships for KCNQ1-F351A (gray) and KCNQ1-F351A+KCNE3 (blue).
 (C) Left: WT KCNQ1+KCNE3 currents (black) with voltages from −120 mV to +80 mV in 20 mV increments and back to −40 mV to test the tail current.
 The red traces are total KCNQ1+KCNE3 currents with the instantaneous current subtracted, which show typical time- and voltage-dependent activation.
 Right: The two steps of KCNQ1+KCNE3 voltage sensor activation, F1 and F2, are shown in blue, while transitions of the two conductive states are shown in black (GV1) and red (GV2).
 (D) Overlays of stabilized currents in control solutions (black traces for all channels) and after applying 5 µM XE991 for KCNQ1 (gray), KCNQ1+KCNE1 (blue), and KCNQ1+KCNE3 (red).
 (E) Time-dependent inhibition of 5 µM XE991 of KCNQ1 (black), KCNQ1+KCNE1 (blue), and KCNQ1+KCNE3 (red).
 Time-dependent inhibition was calculated by dividing the stabilized currents in solutions containing 5 µM XE991 by that of control at the same time point.
 X-axis is the time after the start of the +40 mV test pulse.
-In all cases, n ≥ 3.Figure 7—source data 1.Figure 7.
+In all cases, n ≥ 3.

 To examine whether the KCNQ1/KCNE3 complex conducts significant current with the IO state, we undertook voltage-clamp fluorometry (VCF) experiments.
 VCF tracks KCNQ1 VSD transitions by a labeled fluorophore attached to the S3-S4 linker, which changes fluorescence emission during voltage-dependent activation (Barro-Soria et al., 2014; Zaydman et al., 2014; Osteen et al., 2012; Barro-Soria et al., 2015; Barro-Soria et al., 2017; Nakajo, 2019).
 The KCNQ1 fluorescence-voltage (F-V) relation exhibits two components that can be well-fit by a double Boltzmann function (F1 and F2 in Figure 7A,B), which correspond to VSD sequential transitions from resting to intermediate (F1) and from intermediate to activated (F2) states (Zaydman et al., 2014; Hou et al., 2017).
 Selective regulation of distinct VSD transitions can be inferred from changes to F1 and F2.
 Comparison of the G-V relation with the F-V relation provides insight into IO vs. AO state regulation.
 For example, it has been shown that KCNE1 co-expression specifically causes a hyperpolarized shift in the F1 component of the F-V relation but depolarizes the G-V curve to follow the F2-V relation (Figure 7A; Barro-Soria et al., 2014; Zaydman et al., 2014; Hou et al., 2017).
 Our previous study indicated that this phenomenon derives from a mechanism in which KCNE1 eliminates the IO state by preventing pore opening when the VSD is in the intermediate state, such that IKs represents conductance only in the AO state (Zaydman et al., 2014; Hou et al., 2017).
 KCNE3 co-expression has also been demonstrated to induce a hyperpolarizing shift in the F-V relation, suggesting that KCNE3 promotes channel opening by shifting the voltage dependence of VSD activation (Barro-Soria et al., 2015; Barro-Soria et al., 2017).